The Bogoliubov free energy functional I. Existence of minimizers and phase diagram

 where $C:= C\left(\delta,\rho_0,\|\gamma\|_1, \widehat{V}\right)$ follows from \eqref{convVgamma}.
 Thus

 if

 Since $\beta\leq\gamma+\frac12$, this certainly holds whenever

 Thus the functional derivative is negative for $p\in \mathcal{S}$.
 Hence, if the set had positive measure, we would be able to lower the free energy by increasing $\gamma$ on it.
-This would contradict the assumption that $(\gamma,\alpha)$ is a minimizer. \end{proof} From now on we assume that $\kappa>T$.
-We now show that $\alpha(p)^2<\gamma(p)\left(\gamma(p)+1\right)$ almost everywhere for minimizers of \eqref{def:dualauxproblem} or \eqref{def:restricteddual}.
-Note that the statement is vacuous if $\gamma(p)=0$.
-This possibility is, however, excluded (almost everywhere) by Lemma \ref{lem:gammabigger0}.
+This would contradict the assumption that $(\gamma,\alpha)$ is a minimizer.